izaanaamir/CS223_Labs/README.md

 My solutions to the labs of Bilkent University's Digital Design course.
 (2021-2022)

 ### Topics:
-`Lab 1:` Full adder, full subtractor, 2-bit adder, lab calculator on FPGA using behavioral and structural SystemVerilog modules.
+`Lab 1:` Full adder, full subtractor, 2-bit adder, lab calculator on FPGA using behavioral and structural System Verilog modules.

-`Lab 2:` Creating and implementing a URLReader and HTMLReader to search and modify websites HTML.
+`Lab 2:` Modeling Decoders and MUXs in System Verilog

-`Lab 3:` Creating and running polymorphic classes and iterators.
+`Lab 3:` Creating a Multifunction Register that performs parallel shifting using structural System Verilog modules.

-`Lab 4:` Creating and running GUI classes for Potluck and SOS game.
+`Lab 4:` Creating a Traffic Light System using structural flip-flops and latches.